hpi-sam/digital-fuesim-manv/README.md

 A reducer is a [pure function](https://en.wikipedia.org/wiki/Pure_function) (no side effects!) that takes a state and an action and returns a new state where the changes described in the action are applied.
 A state can only be modified through a reducer.
 You can find all exercise reducers [here](./shared/store/exercise.reducer.ts).

+### Immutability

+Because the state is immutable and reducers (should) only update the properties that have changed, it is very performant to compare two states in the same context.
+Instead of comparing the values of all the properties, we can just compare the references and short circuit.
+It is also very performant to save a previous state, because we can just save its reference.

 ### Synchronisation